MengaPierpaolo/MagicBus/README.md

 # .NET Core RC2 Travel Diary Project

 ## Notes
-1. Can be edited using Visual Studio 2015 Update 2, or VSCode 1.1
+1. Can be edited using Visual Studio 2015 Update 2, or VSCode 1.1+
-2. If wanting to debug, Visual Studio is still the best tool as VSCode support for multi project debugging is still TBD
 3. Uses EF to SQLite.
 Please see initial setup instruction below.

 ---